← Back to Case Studies

 30+

-EBA methodology challenges received by peer G-SIBs on the 2025 exercise; median 8 escalated
+EBA methodology challenges typically received by peer G-SIBs on an FTA-grade exercise; median 8 escalated

 This mandate